haltu/muuri/README.md

 <h3><a id="grid-event-beforereceive" href="#grid-event-beforereceive" aria-hidden="true">#</a> <i>event</i>: beforeReceive</h3>

 Triggered for the receiving grid in the beginning of the _send process_ (after `grid.send()` is called or when an item is dragged into another grid).
-This event is highly useful in situations where you need to manipulate the received item (freeze it's dimensions for example) before it is appended to it's temporary layout container as defined in [send method options](#gridsend-item-grid-position-options-).
+This event is highly useful in situations where you need to manipulate the received item (freeze it's dimensions for example) before it is appended to the temporary container element.

 **Arguments**